 - Counseling.
 It can help you cope with long-term pain and disability.

-Although not proved in scientific studies, complementary therapies are used by many people to relieve symptoms and improve their quality of life.
+Complementary medicine therapies are used by many people to relieve symptoms and improve their quality of life, even though there isn't strong scientific evidence that they help.
 These therapies include:

 - Acupuncture.
 This treatment is used to relieve pain and treat certain health conditions.
 It is done by inserting very thin needles into the skin at specific points on the body.